-- 1. The ballot cast is not a ballot prepared and issued by the Board of Directors. - 2.
+- 1. The ballot cast is not a ballot prepared and issued by the convener of the shareholders' meeting. - 2.
 The ballot is not a ballot designated by the chair. - 3.
 The ballot inserted into the ballot box is a blank ballot. - 4.
 The handwriting on the ballot is unclear or indecipherable. - 5.
 The ballot is altered or any text or mark other than allowed is placed on it. - 6.
-Both "FOR" and "AGAINST" are marked on the ballot.

-7. The ballot is torn such that it is incomplete.
+Both "FOR" and "AGAINST" are marked on the ballot. - 7.
+The ballot is torn such that it is incomplete. - 8.
+The ballot is not inserted into the ballot box designated by the chair.

-When in doubt a ballot counter shall first request a ballot inspector to verify whether a ballot is invalid.
-Ballots determined to be invalid shall be placed in a separate place.
+When in doubt a ballot counter shall first request a ballot inspector to verify whether a voting ballot is invalid.
+Voting ballots determined to be invalid shall be placed in a separate place.
 After all the ballots have been counted, the number of invalid ballots shall be tallied by the ballot counters, and delivered to the ballot inspectors, who shall mark them as invalid and affix them with their signature or personal seal.